TransWorld University

-TWU offers undergraduate, graduate, and doctoral programs in a variety of fields, including business, design, humanities, and technology.
-The university also offers international programs in which students can study abroad in countries such as the United States, Canada, Australia, and Japan.
+TWU offered undergraduate, graduate, and doctoral programs in a variety of fields, including business, design, humanities, and technology.
+The university also offered international programs in which students can study abroad in countries such as the United States, Canada, Australia, and Japan.

 History

 TWU was founded in 1992 as Transworld Junior College of Commerce.
 In 2000, it was upgraded to Transworld Institute of Technology.
 Finally on 1 August 2010, the institute was approved to be the TransWorld University.
 On 17 March 2015, TWU signed a Memorandum of Understanding (MOU) with VTAR Institute (VTAR), Malaysia to allow VTAR graduates from Beauty Therapy or Hairdressing further studies.
 In 2020, the university had an enrollment rate of less than 60%.
+It was scheduled to shut down on July 31, 2024, and the university stopped all operations that day.